caprover/caprover-website/docs/ci-cd-integration/deploy-from-gitlab.md

 ### 4- Create an Access Token for CapRover

 CapRover needs to pull the built images from GitLab, so we need to create an access token.
-Navigate to https://gitlab.com/-/profile/personal_access_tokens and create a token.
+Navigate to [User settings > Personal access tokens](https://gitlab.com/-/user_settings/personal_access_tokens) and create a token.

 Make sure to assign `read_registry` and `write_registry` permissions for this token.